 Learn something new every day More Info... by email

 Interventions for mental retardation often begin as early in life as possible, and typically include a combination of social and practical skills training.
 People who suffer from intellectual impairment generally have a harder time learning things, and will need extra help mastering practical life skills so that they can care for themselves more easily as time goes by.
-Social skills therapy is also considered an important part of most interventions for mental retardation, since the goal is typically to help the person integrate into society and live a normal life.
+Social skills therapy is also considered an important part of most interventions for those with mental retardation, since the goal is typically to help the person integrate into society and live a normal life.
 People with intellectual impairments may have trouble grasping basic social conventions.
 They may need extra help learning how to carry on normal conversations, respect others' personal space, and feel confident in social situations.

 With the help of interventions for mental retardation, most people suffering from this developmental disorder go on to hold down jobs among unimpaired coworkers.
 They are usually encouraged to share their homes with others, and are typically placed in living situations that mimic the situations of their non-developmentally disordered peers.